jyangfsu/SRB_Spatiotemporal_Sulfate/README.md

-# Sulfate Source Apportionment and Spatiotemporal Analysis in the Shaying River Basin

 This repository contains the data, code, and documentation supporting the study:

-**"Unraveling Spatio-Temporal Variations of Water Geochemistry and Sulfate Sources in a Multi-Tributary River System"**
+**"Unraveling Spatio-Temporal Variability of Water Geochemistry and Sulfate Sources in a Multi-Tributary River System"**
 Submitted to *Journal of Hydrology*.

 ## 🧭 Overview